Femology/Global-AI-Platform-Engineering/README.md

 When you update your GitHub for this section, use this:

     "I deconstructed the two pillars of Network Performance: Bandwidth (Capacity) and Latency (Delay).
 I learned that as an Architect, I must balance both.
 For 'Global Solutions' like AI agents or Gaming, Low Latency is the priority to ensure real-time responsiveness, while High Bandwidth is essential for data-heavy tasks like model training or video streaming."

+    Strategic Insights: Interaction Modalities
+"I analyzed the four vectors of interacting with Google Cloud.
+While the Cloud Console provides vital visibility, I recognize that Cloud Shell / CLI (gcloud) and Admin APIs are the primary tools of an Architect.
+To build scalable AI platforms, infrastructure must be treated as code.
+I also noted the utility of the Cloud Mobile App for mobile incident management and critical SSH access during outages."